jonnytaylor1/LegoUniversity/README.md

-## Lego University Static Website
+# Lego University Static Website (Nov 2019)

-This website was developed with HTML and CSS (completed November 2019).
+## About

 The website was developed as part of a univerity module and every requirement in the brief was satisfied.
-The site is fully responsive as shown in the GIFs below.
+The site is fully responsive and is shown in the GIFs below.

 ## Gif Demo